ymanasa2022/obsidian_notes/papers/gaps_ideas.md

 include energy of covalent bond formation term in existing model scoring function sampling can be improved by relacing around ligand dihedral angles and accounting for bonded energies authors think incorporating quantum level approaches to predict reactivity of specific scaffold/electrophile combinations may be a direction forward

+## martin_2021
+#### idea 1
+docking requires a crystal structure. but we would be missing important targets if we skip them just because proteins do not have a crystal structure. we can use the structure/function prediction pipeline to get at least a structure prediction of high enough quality to dock to instead of trying to get a crystal structure before determining whether we can find good drug ligand candidates targeting the inhibition of the protein